 According to wave theory, the photoelectric effect should occur for any frequency of the light provides that the light is intense enough to supply the energy required to eject the photoelectrons.
 However the experimental results show that there exists a cut of frequency for each surface.
 For the frequencies less than cut off frequency u° the photoelectric effect does not occur, no matter how intense light is used.

 The Time Delay Problem:

-In classical wave theory, the light energy is uniformly distributed over the wave front.
+In classical wave theory, the light energy is uniformly distributed over the wavefront.
 Thus if the light is feeble enough, there should be a measure-able time lag between the incidence of the light and the ejection of the photoelectrons.
-During this interval electron should be absorbing energy from the beam until it escape out of the surface.
-However no detectable time delay has ever been measured.
+During this interval, electron should be absorbing energy from the beam until it escapes out of the surface.
+However, no detectable time delay has ever been measured.

 Where ν0 is the threshold frequency.

 When a photon of energy hν falls on a metal surface,it transfers all its kinetic energy to the electron of the metal.A part of this energy is used as work function to eject the electron from the metal surface and the remaining energy will appear as K.E of the electron:

 Equation (1) and (2) represents Einstein’s photoelectric Equations.

 Einstein’s photon theory meets the three objections raised against the wave theory

 Einstein’s photon theory also meets the three objections raised the wave theory for the interpretation of the photoelectric effect.